Discover why BricsCAD is the ultimate drawing software!

 You might never have heard of Stageco before, but you’ve almost certainly seen their work.
-Stageco is responsible for the stages of some of the world’s most famous musicians and festivals; Bon Jovi, U2, the Rolling Stones, Grass Pop, Taylor Swift, and Beyonce, to name but a few… To make these stages a reality they need to produce hundreds of drawings and to do this, they use BricsCAD® of course!
+Stageco is responsible for the stages of some of the world’s most famous musicians and festivals; Bon Jovi, U2, the Rolling Stones, Grass Pop, Taylor Swift, and Beyonce – to name but a few… To make these stages a reality they need to produce hundreds of drawings and to do this, they use BricsCAD® of course!

-The main advantage of BricsCAD for Stageco is the speed at which they can produce drawings.
-Paul remarked that BricsCAD loads drawings very quickly, allowing his team to work rapidly, even with complex drawings.
+The main advantage of BricsCAD s for Stageco is the speed at which they can produce drawings.
+Paul remarked that BricsCAD software loads drawings very quickly, allowing his team to work rapidly, even with complex drawings.
 Paul also claimed that BricsCAD provided tools to lighten drawings in ways other CAD software did not.

 We have had CAD programs in the past, that were also .dwg based, but we work with large constructions, with lots of parts and we always had to wait when we zoomed in or rotated.

 He explained that Stageco uses a lot of custom 3rd party applications.
 There is even a company in Holland that has created a lot of applications for BricsCAD that are specially designed for the event industry.
 It has a lot of libraries with lights, scaffolding, PA, video’s, etc.

 This means it’s important for Stageco to have control of their software.
 If you don’t own a software package, you’re not in control of updates.
 If you’re not in control of updates, your software can stop working with the external tools that you use.

 BricsCAD is a pretty open software.
 You can add your own applications and adapt it to your specific needs.